bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-08-19-Pragmatic Statistics.md

   sidebar: left
 ---

 This is the second part of my beginner-friendly series on statistics.
-You can treat this as the main starting point for learning how to use statistics in research.
-Earlier, I wrote a post on [basic statistics for scientific research](https://bharathkumar-rajagopal.github.io/blog/2025/Statistics-for-Scientific-Research/), where I explained topics such as averages, variation, and the normal distribution.
-If you are new to those ideas, you might find that post helpful too.
-As I always mention, I am not an expert.
-I am still learning, reading, and trying to understand these ideas better each day.
-My aim is to share what I learn in a way that feels practical and easy to follow, especially for beginners like myself.
+You can use this as your main starting point for learning how to apply statistics in research.
+Previously, I wrote a post on [basic statistics for scientific research](https://bharathkumar-rajagopal.github.io/blog/2025/Statistics-for-Scientific-Research/), where I explained topics such as averages, variation, and the normal distribution.
+If you are new to those ideas, you might find that post helpful as well.
+I am not an expert, but I am learning and trying to understand these ideas better every day.
+My aim is to share what I learn in a way that is practical and easy to follow, especially for beginners.

-In this post, I want to go a bit further and talk about how to approach statistics in research.
-This was something I found quite confusing when I first started.
+In this post, I will go a bit further and talk about how to approach statistics in research.
+This is something I found confusing when I first started.
 It is not just about knowing formulas or using software.
 It is about understanding the type of research you are doing, the questions you are asking, and how to choose the right design and analysis method for your data.

 I will use examples from general science and environmental or pollution studies, as that is the area I know best.
 These examples help explain the ideas more clearly, but the same principles apply to most fields of research.
 I will keep the language simple and avoid unnecessary jargon.
 Where technical terms are needed, I will explain them as clearly as I can.
 Most importantly, I want this post to be useful.
 If you feel unsure about how to use statistics in research, I hope this guide gives you a clear starting point and helps you avoid some of the mistakes I made when I began.

 > #### Note
 >
-> I've done my best to make this post accurate.
-It’s quite a long one, written while learning from different sources.
-I believe the content is correct, but I plan to check with someone more experienced, like my professor or one who understands these topics better.
-If everything is confirmed, I’ll remove this note.
-Until then, please keep in mind that there may be a few mistakes or things I’ve misunderstood while learning.
+> I have done my best to make this post accurate.
+It is quite a long one, written while learning from different sources.
+I believe the content is correct, but I plan to check with someone more experienced, such as my professor or someone who understands these topics better.
+If everything is confirmed, I will remove this note.
+Until then, please keep in mind that there may be a few mistakes or things I have misunderstood while learning.
 This is meant to be a basic learning guide, not a final reference.
 > {: .block-warning }

 ---

-## The One Big Idea: Match Questions to Designs, and Designs to Analyses
+## The Main Idea: Match Your Questions to Designs, and Designs to Analyses

-It is tempting to begin with methods, "Should I use t-tests, ANOVA, or regression?", but the honest starting point is your **research question**.
-Statistics is not magic dust sprinkled after data collection; it is a logical process that starts the moment you shape the question.
+It is easy to want to start with methods, asking questions like "Should I use t-tests, ANOVA, or regression?"
+However, the real starting point is your **research question**.
+Statistics is not something you add after collecting data.
+It is a logical process that begins as soon as you shape your question.
 A good workflow looks like this:

-1. **Question**: Is it descriptive, predictive, explanatory/causal, or evaluative?
+1. **Question:** Is your question descriptive, predictive, explanatory or causal, or evaluative?
-2. **Design**: Observational or experimental?
-Cross-sectional or longitudinal?
-Randomised or not?
-Controlled or not?
+2. **Design:** Is your study observational or experimental?
+Is it a snapshot in time or does it follow things over time?
+Is it randomised or not?
+Is there a control group?
-3. **Measurement & sampling**: What variables, scales, instruments, detection limits, sampling frames, and spatial/temporal scope?
+3. **Measurement and sampling:** What are you measuring?
+What scales and instruments are you using?
+What are the detection limits?
+How are you choosing your samples?
+What is the time and place covered?
-4. **Analysis plan**: What assumptions, models/tests, diagnostics, uncertainty quantification, and sensitivity analyses?
+4. **Analysis plan:** What assumptions do you need?
+What models or tests will you use?
+How will you check if your analysis is working?
+How will you measure uncertainty?
+Will you do any sensitivity analyses?
-5. **Interpretation & communication**: Effect sizes, intervals, context, limitations, and external validity.
+5. **Interpretation and communication:** How will you report effect sizes, intervals, context, limitations, and whether your results apply elsewhere?

-If you can write a sentence or two about each of these before collecting data, your study will run more smoothly, fewer detours, fewer "we cannot analyse this" moments, and a much stronger story at the end.
+If you can write a sentence or two about each of these before collecting data, your study will run more smoothly.
+You will have fewer surprises, fewer moments where you realise you cannot analyse your data, and a much stronger story at the end.

 ---

-## Variables and Measurement: Foundations You Cannot Skip
+## Variables and Measurement: The Basics You Must Understand

-Before designs and tests, be precise about **what you are measuring** and **how**.
+Before you think about study designs or statistical tests, you need to be clear about **what you are measuring** and **how you are measuring it**.

 ### Types of Variables

-- **Categorical (nominal):** Unordered labels (e.g., land use type: industrial, residential, agricultural).
+- **Categorical (nominal):** These are labels without any order.
+For example, land use type such as industrial, residential, or agricultural.
-- **Ordinal:** Ordered categories (e.g., water clarity ratings: poor, fair, good, excellent).
+- **Ordinal:** These are categories with a clear order.
+For example, water clarity ratings such as poor, fair, good, or excellent.
-- **Discrete counts:** Whole numbers, usually non-negative (e.g., number of species observed in a plot).
+- **Discrete counts:** These are whole numbers, usually non-negative.
+For example, the number of birds seen in a park.
-- **Continuous:** Real-valued measurements (e.g., PM2.5 concentration in µg/m³, pH, temperature).
+- **Continuous:** These are measurements that can take any value within a range.
+For example, temperature, height, or the concentration of a chemical in water.
-- **Binary (Bernoulli):** Two outcomes (e.g., presence or absence of a pollutant above a threshold).
+- **Binary (Bernoulli):** These are variables with only two possible outcomes.
+For example, whether a pollutant is present or absent above a certain level.

-### Measurement Scales and Implications
+### Measurement Scales and What They Mean

-- **Nominal/ordinal**: Use nonparametric methods or models that respect ordering (e.g., ordinal logistic regression).
+- **Nominal or ordinal:** For these, you usually use nonparametric methods or models that respect the order (for example, ordinal logistic regression).
-- **Interval/ratio**: Continuous scale with meaningful differences (ratio has a true zero).
-Many parametric methods can be used if assumptions hold.
+- **Interval or ratio:** These are continuous scales where differences are meaningful.
+Ratio scales have a true zero.
+Many parametric methods can be used if their assumptions are met.
-- **Count data**: Poisson or negative binomial distributions usually fit better than normal models.
+- **Count data:** These are often better analysed with Poisson or negative binomial models rather than normal models.
-- **Proportions** (bounded between 0 and 1): Binomial or beta regression, depending on how the data were generated.
+- **Proportions:** These are values between 0 and 1.
+You might use binomial or beta regression, depending on how the data were collected.

 ### Reliability, Validity, and Detection Limits

-- **Reliability**: Instruments should give similar results under similar conditions.
-Calibration and repeated measurements matter.
+- **Reliability:** Your instruments should give similar results under similar conditions.
+This means you need to calibrate them and sometimes take repeated measurements.
-- **Validity**: The measurement must reflect what you care about (e.g., using PM2.5 readings to infer exposure requires thinking about indoor/outdoor differences and time activity patterns).
+- **Validity:** Your measurement should actually reflect what you care about.
+For example, if you use outdoor air pollution readings to estimate exposure, you need to think about whether people spend time indoors or outdoors.
-- **Detection limits (LOD/LOQ)**: If measurements fall below detection thresholds, you have censored data.
-Imputation rules of thumb (e.g., LOD/2) are common but can bias results; censored models are better when possible.
+- **Detection limits (LOD/LOQ):** Sometimes your instruments cannot measure below a certain level.
+If your data include values below this limit, you have censored data.
+Simple rules like replacing these values with half the detection limit are common, but they can bias your results.
+Special models for censored data are better if you can use them.

-These points may seem dry, but they influence everything downstream.
-For example, transforming heavily skewed pollutant concentrations (e.g., log-transform) before modelling often stabilises variance and gives more sensible results.
+These points might seem technical, but they affect everything you do later.
+For example, if your data are very skewed, transforming them (such as taking the logarithm) before analysis can make your results more reliable.

 ---

-## The Taxonomy of Research Questions
+## Types of Research Questions

-You can classify research questions by their **purpose**.
-This helps you choose both **designs** and **statistics**:
+You can group research questions by their **purpose**.
+This helps you choose both your **study design** and your **statistical methods**:

 1. **Descriptive:** "What is happening?"
-   _Example:_ What is the distribution of PM2.5 across 24 neighbourhoods in winter?
+   _Example:_ What is the range of air pollution levels across different neighbourhoods in winter?

-2. **Associational/Correlational:** "What varies with what?"
+2. **Associational or correlational:** "What varies with what?"
-   _Example:_ Is traffic volume associated with NO₂ levels after adjusting for wind and temperature?
+   _Example:_ Is there a link between traffic volume and air pollution, after accounting for weather?

 3. **Predictive:** "Can we forecast or classify accurately?"
-   _Example:_ Can we predict algal bloom probability next week from temperature, nutrients, and flow?
+   _Example:_ Can we predict the chance of an algal bloom next week using temperature and nutrient levels?

-4. **Explanatory/Causal:** "What causes what?"
+4. **Explanatory or causal:** "What causes what?"
-   _Example:_ Does installing scrubbers in a factory reduce downwind SO₂ levels compared to similar sites without scrubbers?
+   _Example:_ Does installing air filters in a factory reduce pollution levels in nearby areas compared to similar places without filters?

-5. **Evaluative/Policy:** "What is the effect of an intervention at scale?"
+5. **Evaluative or policy:** "What is the effect of an intervention at scale?"
-   _Example:_ Did a statewide fuel policy reduce ambient benzene concentrations compared to neighbouring states?
+   _Example:_ Did a new fuel policy reduce pollution levels compared to areas without the policy?

-Most confusion in statistics comes from trying to do a **causal** analysis with a **descriptive** design, or interpreting a correlational result as causal.
-Label your question early and keep it labelled.
+A lot of confusion in statistics comes from trying to answer a **causal** question with a **descriptive** design, or from interpreting a correlation as if it proves causation.
+Label your question early and keep that label in mind.

 ---